Csalex01/VacationManager/README.md

 ```
 npm run build
 ```
-Once you run the code above, it will create all the required files in the dist/ directory.
+If you run the code above, it will create all the required files in the dist/ directory.
 Firebase Hosting needs to be configured accordingly.

 ## Tools used